okk15y/DSA4262/README.md

     source test/bin/activate
     ```

-3. Clone the repository:
+3. Clone the repository
     ```sh
     git clone https://github.com/okk15y/DSA4262.git
     ```

-4. Change into the DSA4262 Folder
+4. Navigate into the src folder
     ```sh
-    cd DSA4262
+    cd DSA4262/src
     ```

-5. Install the required packages:
+5. Install the required packages
     ```sh
-    pip install -r requirements.txt
+    pip install -r ../requirements.txt
     ```

 ## Usage

-Before training the model and generating the predictions, ensure that you have imported the appropriate data in `.gz` file format. / or we just provide sample data in the repo
+Before training the model and generating the predictions, ensure that you have imported the appropriate data in `.gz` or `.json` file format.
+Sample data is also provided in the repo in the [`data`](./data/) folder.
+Starting in the src folder,

-1. Train the model:
+1. (Optional) Train the model: # update with sample input data path

+    A pre-trained model ([`trained_model.keras`](./artifacts/trained_model.keras)) is provided in the [`artifacts`](./artifacts/) directory.
+You can skip this step if you wish to use the provided model.
     ```sh
-    python model_training.py --input train_data.json.gz --labels train_labels.info.labelled
+    python model_training.py --input ../data/dataset0.json.gz --labels ../data/train_labels.info.labelled
     ```
-2. Generate predictions:
+2. Generate predictions:  #update this with sample input data path
     ```sh
-    python prediction.py --input prediction_data.json.gz --output predictions --model trained_model.keras
+    python prediction.py --input ../data/dataset1.json.gz --output ../data/predictions/predictions.csv --model ../artifacts/trained_model.keras
     ```

 ## Authors